relaycorp/ddos-report/src/content/docs/overview.md

 > In addition, we are seeing between 500,000 and 1,000,000 globally distributed, remotely controlled IoT hosts or cloud server instances active on a daily basis,
 > generating more than 40% of all DDoS traffic.

-IoT devices, often overlooked in security by manufacturers and operators, are prime targets for these attacks.
+Manufacturers and operators often overlook IoT device security, making them prime targets for attacks.
 The [Microsoft Digital Defense Report 2023](https://www.microsoft.com/en-us/security/security-insider/microsoft-digital-defense-report-2023) highlights:

 > More than 50 percent of devices use firmware versions exposing them to more than 10 CVEs